raballew/kne-on-ocp/README.md

 KNE itself is still under development and lacks some convenience feature such as deploying a topology into a specific namespace or taking into account the current context set in the kubeconfig files.
+Additionally KNE deploys pods only, which means the entire process described is vulnerable against disruptions such as node failures even though there might be good reasons to not restart by using more sophisticated approaches such as deployments since a failed instance could indicate that a critical error caused the virtual instance to crash and in a testing environment recovering automatically might be a bad idea.

 IXIA traffic generation as described in the [KNE examples][kne-examples] does not seem to work on OpenShift out of the box as IXIA requires additional privileges and seem to have problems handling arbitrary UID which are enforced by OpenShift.
 Due to this, containers images have been rebuilt and a bunch of patches have been applied to overcome these shortcomings.
-Keep in mind, that before considering going into production with this a bunch of changes need to happen upstream first.
+Keep in mind, that this was only done to proof the point that it is possible to run KNE on OCP and before considering going into production reaching out to the vendors in order to build a supported solution should be the first thing to do.

 [kne]: https://github.com/openconfig/kne
 [kne-docs]: https://github.com/openconfig/kne/blob/main/docs/setup.md